CLT for generalized patterned random matrices: a unified approach: Applications of Theorem

 For Generalized Toeplitz matrix, we choose

-\item Generalized Hankel matrix: For fixed positive integers $\alpha, \beta$, the link function is given by
+The above choice implies that for even $p_n=o(\log n /\log \log n)$, $\eta_{p_n}$ converges to a Gaussian distribution for Generalized Toeplitz matrix for all choices of positive integers $\alpha$ and $ \beta$. \item Generalized Hankel matrix: For fixed positive integers $\alpha, \beta$, the link function is given by

-\end{enumerate} For Generalized Hankel matrices, we can choose $\mathcal{Z}_n$ in a similar fashion as Generalized Toeplitz matrix and this would imply that for Generalized Hankel matrices $\eta_p$ converges to Gaussian distribution for all even values of $p$.
-2pt \textbf{(vi) Reverse circulant matrix and symmetric circulant matrix:} Reverse circulant matrix of dimension $n \times n$ is defined by the link function
+For Generalized Hankel matrix, we can choose $\mathcal{Z}_n,\mathcal{S}_n$ in a similar fashion as Generalized Toeplitz matrix and this would imply that for Generalized Hankel matrices $\eta_{p_n}$ converges to Gaussian distribution for all sequences of even positive integers $p_n=o(\log n / \log \log n)$. \end{enumerate} 2pt \textbf{(v) Reverse circulant matrix and symmetric circulant matrix:} Reverse circulant and symmetric circulant matrices of dimension $n \times n$ is defined by the link functions